Hospice & Palliative Care

 Executive Director, MJHS Institute for Innovation in Palliative Care

 Professor of Neurology and Family and Social Medicine

 Purpose: The goal of this webinar is to improve the clinical practices of the palliative care specialist by enhancing the ability to administer adjuvant analgesics for chronic pain.

 - Discuss the approach to opioid pharmacotherapy in patients with pain that may be treated with adjuvant analgesics

-- Describe the selection and dosing of first-line antidepressant and antiepileptic adjuvant analgesics
+- Describe the selection and dosing of adjuvant analgesics for diverse types of chronic pain

 - Identify best practices in the treatment of neuropathic pain and bone pain